BitBotFactory/MikaLendingBot/.github/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**
 Check if it's been suggested already [here](https://github.com/Mikadily/poloniexlendingbot/issues).

-If it has, or something very similar has :
+If it has, or something very similar has:
 * Check out the discussion on that suggestion.
 * If you feel you have more to add, then comment it there.
 Don't make a brand new issue for something that has already been suggested.